w3c/wai-media-guide/sign-languages.md

 ## Standards Requirements

-Most minimum accessibility standards do not require sign language.
-It may be required by some policies and contracts.
+Sign language is not required by most policies.

 Sign language is in the [WCAG standard](https://wai-media-guide.netlify.com/design-develop/media/planning/#standards) at Level AAA.